 Policy 6C.
 The basic science curriculum is implemented using educational methodologies that place an emphasis on student self-directed learning.
 The curriculum will emphasize pre-class preparation and use more active, problem-oriented strategies in class with frequent formative and summative assessments.

 Policy 6D.
 In the basic science curriculum, a significant number of the total contact hours are devoted to active learning.
 Active learning is defined as content that requires the active participation of students.
-Examples include case-based learning, team-based learning, problem based learning, small group instruction, and any other format in which the students must actively participate in the class to practice the application of learned knowledge to think critically and solve relevant medical problems.
+Examples include laboratories, peer instruction, case-based learning, team-based learning, clinical reasoning, small group instruction, and any other format in which the students must actively participate in the class to practice the application of learned knowledge to think critically and solve relevant medical problems.

 Policy 6E.
 No more than twenty-six (26) contact hours are scheduled per week.
-Included in this are all concurrent courses such as Phase 1 blocks, Doctoring, Evidence Based Medicine and Epidemiology/Biostatistics and Clinical Reasoning.
+Included in this are all concurrent courses (Phase 1 blocks, Doctoring, Quantitative Medicine, Clinical Reasoning and Learning Communities curriculum).
 Time for the delivery of content through the use of independent learning modules (ILM) such as video lectures, narrated power-point presentations, interactive modules and assigned reading and other assignments should be either provided within the 26 contact hours or limited to 4 hours of outside time.
 More than 4 hours will result in an hour-for-hour reduction in the scheduled contact time.

 Policy 6G.
 A predictable weekly schedule is available that includes at least 3 unscheduled half days per week.